sebastianconcept/Merchant/README.md

     				beProduction;
     				yourself.

-   Having the credit card and order objects, it allows you then to do something like this:
+   Having the credit card and order objects allows you to do something like this:

     gateway purchase: anOrder andStore: aCreditCard.

-And because you are a good citizen and do _not_ store credit cards on your servers, you then take the money using the order and the CC's token:
+Which will make Merchant to actually _not_ store credit cards on your servers but the token given by your gateway so you can later make a capture to take the money using:

     gateway capture: anOrder token: aToken.

+After that doIt, if authorised, you are 'anOrder value' richer*

+Performing a doIt in a Smalltalk workspace never felt so good :)

+*okay, minus costs

 The rest is a couple of additional commands and protocol and handling errors elegantly

 Have a great business